 Date (optional) – Having the date on each text entry allows for collection of trending data and other time-based analysis.
 All Excel date formats are accepted into our system.

 European date formats must be converted to the ISO or an American standard (MM/DD/YY) or (MM/DD/YYYY).
 See article What does the date label do? for more information.

 Title (optional) – This column provides the title of the text entry and will be used as an identifier.
 This text is not analyzed.
 This column can include a review or post title, or metadata about the document's author (e.g., gender, age, and/or geographic information).
 See article What does the 'Title' label do? for more information.

-Subset_ (or Subset_descriptor) (optional) – Subsets allow you to filter your data by metadata and explore the text against metadata categories.
-To group related subsets (which are listed alphabetically), the column label for subsets may be annotated with a descriptor by titling the column Subset, followed by an underscore, and then your desired label, such as 'Subset_Gender' or 'Subset_Star Rating'.
+Subset_ (or Subset_title) (optional) – Subsets allow you to filter your data by metadata and explore the text against metadata categories.
+To group related subsets (which are listed alphabetically), the column label for subsets may be annotated with a title (descriptor) by naming the column Subset, followed by an underscore, and then your desired title, such as 'Subset_Gender' or 'Subset_Star Rating'.
 You may have multiple subset columns in your file, as long as each column is labeled properly.

 Bear in mind that not all subsets are useful (or even accurate) depending on your needs, such as the number of Twitter followers a user has or when blogs list a poster’s hometown rather than his/her current location.

 If you have metadata that you do not wish to include as a subset (without deleting the column from the spreadsheet), simply use a column header that is either blank or does not read 'Subset'.
 So long as the header cell of a metadata column does not contain an accepted column label, the system will skip over the entire column.